Policies & Procedures

 Student safety is of upmost importance to ALE.
 Our campus has video surveillance as well as a School Resource Officer assigned to our campus.
 We invite parents to come on campus but ask that you check in through the office first.
 You will be asked to show a photo ID for each visit to campus.
 If you need to go anywhere on campus other than the office, you will be given a visitor tag to wear.

-Each student is given an information sheet at the beginning of the school year.
+Student information sheets are printed each school year from information entered by parents online using our new online enrollment program..
 Only the people you list on this information sheet will be allowed to check your child out of school.
 They must present a photo ID.
 If the person is not on the information sheet, they will not be allowed to check your child out.

 Due to safety concerns, we cannot make any changes to your child’s information sheet over the phone.
 The only people allowed to change anything on the information sheet is the legal parent or guardian.
 This has to be done in person after presenting a photo ID.